Extend the evidence loop

 Shared auth, clients, and plugin setup live in one place

-The same runtime can power extension authoring, CI runs, and Cloud history
+The same runtime can power extension authoring, CI runs, and Cloud diagnosis

 Runtime note: Node.js, plugin-friendly

 Glubean runs on Node.js with native TypeScript support — no build step required.
 The entire npm ecosystem is available, so any package you already use works out of the box.
 The practical rule is simple: if you can import it, it is a good plugin candidate.
-When you need heavier browser coverage, keep Playwright where it fits and use Glubean where the shared workflow model matters more.
+When you need heavier browser coverage, keep Playwright where it fits and use Glubean where shared proof and evidence matter more.